-Grade 4 Grade 8 Grade 12 Motion Motion Forces Affecting Motion: The asso falling toward Earth with gravitation characteristics of forces, addition of object and its relationship to the obje electric forces, and relationships am P4.14: The motion of objects can be changed by pushing or pulling.
+- P4.14: The motion of objects can be changed by pushing or pulling.
 The size of the change is related to the size of the force (push or pull) and the weight (mass) of the object on which the force is exerted.
-When an object does not move in response to a push or a pull, it is because another push or pull (friction) is being applied by the environment. ciation of changes in motion with formal force (4); qualitative descriptions of forces, contact forces, forces that act ect's motion (8); quantitative descriptions force, mass, and acceleration (12) P8.15: Some forces between objects act when the objects are in direct contact or when they are not touching.
-Magnetic, electrical, and gravitational forces can act at a distance.
-P8.16: Forces have magnitude and direction.
+When an object does not move in response to a push or a pull, it is because another push or pull (friction) is being applied by the environment. - P4.15: Earth pulls down on all objects with a force called gravity.
+With a few exceptions (helium-filled balloons), objects fall to the ground no matter where the object is on Earth. - P8.15: Some forces between objects act when the objects are in direct contact or when they are not touching.
+Magnetic, electrical, and gravitational forces can act at a distance. - P8.16: Forces have magnitude and direction.
 Forces can be added.
 The net force on an object is the sum of all the forces acting on the object.
-A nonzero net force on an object ces and the association of objects of magnitude and direction as at a distance, and net force on an tons of universal gravitational and one of universal gravitational and one of a sector of an object of acceleration of an object depends directly on the strength of the net force and inversely on the mass of the object.
-This relationship (a=F{net}/m) is independent of the nature of the force.
-P4.15: Earth pulls down on all objects with a force called gravity.
-With a few exceptions (helium-filled balloons), objects fall to the ground no matter where the object is on Earth. nonzero net force on an object changes the object's motion; that is, the object's speed and/or direction of motion changes.
-A net force of zero on an object does not change the object's motion; that is, the object remains at rest or continues to move at a constant speed in a straight line.
-P12.21: Whenever one object exerts force on another, a force equal in magnitude and opposite in direction is exerted by the second object back on the first object.
+A nonzero net force on an object changes the object's motion; that is, the object's speed and/or direction of motion changes.
+A net force of zero on an object does not change the object's motion; that is, the object remains at rest or continues to move at a constant speed in a straight line. - P12.19: The motion of an object changes only when a net force is applied. - P12.20: The magnitude of acceleration of an object depends directly on the strength of the net force and inversely on the mass of the object.
+This relationship ( $a=F{net}/m$ ) is independent of the nature of the force. - P12.21: Whenever one object exerts force on another, a force equal in magnitude and opposite in direction is exerted by the second object back on the first object.
 In closed systems, momentum is the quantity of motion that is conserved.
-Conservation of momentum can be used to help validate the relationship $a=F{net}/m$.
-P12.22: Gravitation is a universal attractive force that each mass exerts on any other mass.
-The strength of the gravitational force between two masses is proportional to the masses and inversely proportional to the square of the distance between them.
-P12.23: Electric force is a universal force that exists between any two charged objects.
+Conservation of momentum can be used to help validate the relationship a=Fnet/m. - P12.22: Gravitation is a universal attractive force that each mass exerts on any other mass.
+The strength of the gravitational force between two masses is proportional to the masses and inversely proportional to the square of the distance between them. - P12.23: Electric force is a universal force that exists between any two charged objects.
 Opposite charges attract while like charges repel.
 The strength of the electric force is proportional to the magnitudes of the charges and inversely proportional to the square of the distance between them.
 Between any two charged particles, the electric force is vastly greater than the gravitational force.